gcharang/data/README.md

 Edit the file: https://github.com/gcharang/data/blob/master/info/ecosystem.json and submit a PR

-Visit the url https://data.lordofthechains.com/info/ecosystem.json after the PR is merged to verify that your changes are reflected.
-This is the endpoint used by the various explorers to display the ads.
+Visit the url https://kmd-data.s3.us-east-2.amazonaws.com/info/ecosystem.json after the PR is merged to verify that your changes are reflected.
+This is the endpoint used by the various explorers to retreive the data.

 ## Details